Updated April 2022

 Our mission has always been to get people of all ages, fitness levels and abilities into the outdoors having fun.

 With the appearance of COVID-19 we also understand the importance of public health recommendations for gatherings, hygiene and physical distancing so want to ensure we can deliver events to the same high standard while meeting these expectations.
-With the move to Alert Level 2 the focus for New Zealand is Play it Safe.
-At Alert Level 2 – The aim is still to reduce close contact with strangers.
-It acknowledges that the virus is probably still with us, so we do need to behave differently to prevent it taking off again.

 It is also important to us that we be as transparent as possible as to the risks to participant health and the process in case of further event cancellations.